noarapoport0/question-generator/README.md

-# Master Sheet Run Summary
+# Question Generator

-This is a python script that queries a google sheet and post the summary to slack.
-The google sheet contains the category of a sigma workbook, the workbook's name, the URL of the workbook and a summary of what the workbook contains.
-This is useful for monitoring the sigma workbooks, and getting the main information needed on them.
+This is a python script that runs daily and post n = 3 data science questions in the #sigma-testing channel.

 ## Setup